keptn/lifecycle-toolkit/docs/content/en/docs/yaml-crd-ref/task.md

 weight: 85
 ---

-Keptn automatically populates the `KeptnTask` resource for tasks that deploy software on Kubernetes.
+Keptn uses KeptnTask resources internally to manage tasks (and their underlying Kubernetes Job resources) that are run before and after deployment of your workloads (pre- and post-deployment tasks).
-However, when using Keptn to run tasks for software that is deployed outside of Kubernetes, you must create the `KeptnTask` resource manually and modify it manually for each new run.
+You do not need to create this resource yourself except in special situations, like using Keptn to manage workloads that are outside of the k8s cluster.

 ## Synopsis